jagat-singh-chaudhary/403-and-401-Bypass-Techniques/README.md

 ## Support My Work

-- If you want to support my work, feel free to DM me on Twitter at [0xSabir](https://x.com/0xSabir) or contact me on WhatsApp at +923170975428.
-Your support means a lot and helps me continue sharing useful content!
+- If you want to support my work, feel free to DM me on Linkedin at [Jagat Singh](https://www.linkedin.com/in/jagat-singh-b824701b8/)  Your support means a lot and helps me continue sharing useful content!

 ## Contributing